 Are you showing signs of sleep deprivation?
-Talk to our team at Koala® Centers For Sleep & TMJ Disorders.
+Talk to our team at Koala® Center For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Sleep deprivation can be defined as an inability to sleep for a sufficient amount of time, leading to a lack of sleep and an accumulation of sleep debt.
 Lack of sleep, especially when it occurs over a long period of time, impairs concentration, judgment and problem-solving skills; it can also increase the risk of developing certain chronic diseases, such as heart disease, diabetes and high blood pressure.
 When a person is sleep-deprived, their ability to pay attention and remember is negatively impacted, as well as their decision-making ability and awareness.